geoffmcalpin/udacity-projects/README.md

-This project is to document my work for the Udacity/Google Front-End Web Developer Challenge Scholarship.
+This project was to document my work for the Udacity/Google Front-End Web Developer Challenge Scholarship.
+It is no longer being maintained.

-1/14/2018
+3/11/2023